karimabounajm/yeoldejeez/snowmobileHeuristic/heuristic.md

 # base cases I'm thinking about
 funny thing is, I've barely started to actually code this. my whiteboard is all marked up though, and I think tonight is going to be a fun night. so the base cases to consider pretty much have to be:

-    if the number of collisions at this node is greater than the previous best number of collisons (try another trans) if the number of collisions at this node is equal to the prev best (you may pass) if the number of collisions at this node is less than the prev best (you may pass + update best in 2d array) if the number is less AND is a coordinate in the previous best path (new best path taking the current path and the rest of the old path; go up one node in the recursive function/) to adjust for overshooting:
+    if the number of collisions at this node is greater than the previous best number of collisons

+        (try another trans)

+    if the number of collisions at this node is equal to the prev best

+        (you may pass)

+    if the number of collisions at this node is less than the prev best

+        (you may pass + update best in 2d array):

+    if the number is less AND is a coordinate in the previous best path:

+        (new best path taking the current path and the rest of the old path; go up one node in the recursive function/)

+    if height < speed (to adjust for overshooting), follow the general trend of:

-        if height < speed:
+        if height < speed - 1, then do all transformations except straight down

-            if height < speed - 1, then do all transformations except straight down if height < speed - 2, then do all transformations except straight down and speed - 1 down 1 right or left if height < speed - 3, then do all transformations except straight down to speed - 2 down 1 right or left extend the logic from here
+        if height < speed - 2, then do all transformations except straight down and speed - 1 down 1 right or left

+        if height < speed - 3, then do all transformations except straight down to speed - 2 down 1 right or left